 Here’s the good news for owners and operators of gyms, health clubs, and fitness businesses in general, according to IHRSA the global number of health club members increased 33.60% from 2008 - 2017, with the health club industry, in general, comprising $87.2 Billion in revenue in 2017.
 You can learn more details by purchasing the IHRSA 2018 Global Report: The State of the Health Club Industry.

 At the same time the “wellness” industry, which comprises fitness, nutrition, travel, and more, has grown even more robustly.
 According to the Global Wellness Institute the global wellness economy is a $4.2 trillion market and grew 12.80% alone from 2015-2017.
 You can download their report for free here.

-Here are three trends you should keep in mind as you work on your fitness business strategy going forward.
+Here are three health club trends you should keep in mind as you work on your fitness business strategy going forward.